Jason Heyward Player Props: Dodgers vs. Mets

 Jason Heyward At The Plate

-- Heyward has picked up a hit in 44.1% of his 68 games this year, with more than one hit in 19.1% of them.
+- Heyward has picked up a hit in 30 of 69 games this year, with multiple hits 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.